hebron-george/NeXBoT/README.md

 -------------------------

 !online <username>

 	- Returns whether the user is online or offline.
 If the user is offline, will return how long they have been offline for.

 	- Returns "Invalid User." for an invalid username.

+!reveal <username>

+	- Returns a link to the user's list if it exists in our database